almibe/ligature-in-memory/README.md

 # ligature-in-memory
-An in-memory implementation of Ligature based on Java's Collection API.
+An in-memory implementation of Ligature.